 - Housing data brief: The burden of housing costs in Massachusetts

-- Housing cost burden data tables: Tables showing the percentage of households that are cost burdened, by community (tables show both renter-occupied households and owner-occupied households)
+- Housing cost burden data tables: Tables showing the percentage of households that are cost burdened in Massachusetts, by community (tables show both renter-occupied households and owner-occupied households)